gaurav-gogia/KameKazi/README.md

 All messages are destroyed as soon as the receiver opens them.
 The project has been written in Golang.

-# Try it

-A live version is hosted on appspot.com: [kamekazi-169920.appspot.com](https://kamekazi-169920.appspot.com)

 # How does it work?